 3.4.2 Implement District 196 policies, regulations and procedures relative to disciplinary action.

 4. Student Interviews with Social Service and Law Enforcement Officials

-4.1 When a local social service and/or law enforcement agency gives notice of intention to conduct an interview on school property in connection with an investigation into alleged child abuse under the terms of Minnesota Statute 626.556, subd.
-10, Reporting of maltreatment of minors, the district must cooperate.
+4.1 When a local social service and/or law enforcement agency gives notice of intention to conduct an interview on school property in connection with an investigation into alleged child abuse under the terms of Minnesota Statute 260E.22, subd.
+7, Reporting of maltreatment of minors, the district must cooperate.
 The district has no power to refuse to allow the interview to take place, to determine who will attend the interview or to determine who will be informed about the interview.
 (For more information, refer to Administrative Regulation 506.4AR, Reporting Suspected Maltreatment of a Minor.)

 4.2 Other than in connection with an investigation into alleged child abuse, (as described in 4.1) the administration will grant permission to social service officials to interview students only when the interview is to be held in a closed room away from the view of students and adults, and when prior permission has been received from the student’s parent or guardian for the interview.

-4.3 Other than in connection with an investigation into alleged child abuse, (as described in 4.1) the administration will grant permission to law enforcement officials to interview a student regarding his or her alleged misbehavior, or the alleged misbehavior of others, on school grounds and/or during the school day only when the interview is to be held in a closed room away from the view of students and adults.
+4.3 Other than in connection with an investigation into alleged child abuse, (as described in 4.1) the administration will grant permission to law enforcement officials to interview a student regarding his or her alleged behavior, or the alleged behavior of others, on school grounds and/or during the school day only when the interview is to be held in a closed room away from the view of students and adults.
 In such a situation, a school administrator or law enforcement official shall attempt to inform the student’s parent or guardian about

 the interview the same day it occurs.